 The subsequent accounting for changes in the fair value of the contingent consideration that do not qualify as measurement period adjustments depends on how the contingent consideration is classified.
-Contingent consideration that do not qualify as measurement period adjustments depends on how the contingent consideration is classified.
 Contingent consideration that is classified as equity is not remeasured at subsequent reporting dates and its subsequent settlement is accounted for within equity.
 Other contingent consideration is remeasured to fair value at subsequent reporting dates with changes in fair value recognised in profit or loss.